Cpt-Dingus/blog-page/docs/Radio/L band weather satellite reception guide.md

     - [Patch feed](http://sat.cc.ua/page3.html): Recommended for prime focus dishes.

 - Linear
     - [Cantenna](https://www.changpuak.ch/electronics/cantenna.php): A very easy to make antenna with decent results on both offset and prime focus dishes.
-This band requires a roughly 11-13 cm diameter, refer to the linked calculator for more info.
     - [Loop feed](http://www.om6aa.eu/Loop_Feed_with_enhanced_performance.pdf): A fairly unforgiving but very simple feed, you can maximize performance when using a prime focus dish by using [this calculator](https://projects.radioastro.pl/loop_feed_calculator/#/LoopFeed) and trying to get your dish's F/D.
     - [VE4MA](http://www.w1ghz.org/antbook/conf/high_efficiency_prime_feeds.pdf): A very solid performing feed, best for prime focus dishes.

 - This guide will have instructions on building a helical feed, loop, and a cantenna.
-Dimensions for a VE4MA are also included.
+Dimensions for a VE4MA are also provided.

 ### Building a helical feed

 > Helix dimensions are from Lego's [HRPT guide](https://www.a-centauri.com/articoli/easy-hrpt-guide)

-The helix is a very good and forgiving circularily polarized feed that works best on offset dishes.
+The helix is a very good and forgiving circularly polarized feed that works best on offset dishes.
 It also works with PF dishes albeit at a reduced efficiency.

 #### Materials